pbs-assess/gfiphc/README.md

 | All hooks from each skate      | B (17)             | C (15)     | F                           |

 with numbers in parentheses indicating the number of years for which data for each Series are available.
 For E and F this depends on the particular area of interest.

+For any spatiotemporal analyses, note that there is the IPHC do assign a `don't use for spatiotemporal models` code for each set, so look into that if necessary.

 ## Updating with new data each year